On this page

 Mutations and event volume

 When you use mutations, Amplitude doesn't merge INSERT, UPDATE, or DELETE operations to per-row mutations based on your sync frequency.
-This means that when more than one operation is made to an event during the sync window, they may apply out of order.
+When more than one operation applies to an event during the sync window, the operations may apply out of order.
 Each operation also counts toward your event volume.
 As a result, you may use your existing event volume more quickly than you otherwise would.
 Contact sales to purchase additional event volume.

 Find a list of supported fields for events in the HTTP V2 API documentation and for user properties in the Identify API documentation.
-Add any columns not in those lists to either event_properties or user_properties, otherwise it's ignored.
+Add any columns not in those lists to either event_properties or user_properties, otherwise Amplitude ignores them.

-After you add all the fields you wish to import, view samples of this configuration in the Data Preview section.
+After you add all the fields you want to import, view samples of this configuration in the Data Preview section.
 Data Preview automatically updates as you include or remove fields and properties.
-In Data Preview, you can look at a few sample records based on the source records along with how that data is imported into Amplitude.
-This ensures that you are bringing in all the data points you need into Amplitude.
-You can look at 10 different sample source records and their corresponding Amplitude events.
+In Data Preview, you can review sample records from your source and how Amplitude imports that data.
+This ensures that you bring in all the data points you need.
+You can review 10 sample source records and their corresponding Amplitude events.

 The group properties import feature requires that groups are set in the HTTP API event format.
 The converter expects a groups object and a group_properties object.